jharmn/api-bdd-tests/README.md

-bdd-api-lettuce
+api-bdd-tests
 ==

-An example of testing an HTTP-based API using the BDD style
+An example of testing HTTP-based APIs using the BDD principles

 Requirements
 --